Cynthiaflame/Customer-registration/README.md

 The desktop and mobile layout have been improved.
 I am still practicing responsive design and testing how the form behaves on real mobile devices.

 ## Project Satus
-In progress-HTML and CSS completed.
-Javascript and React are yet to be implemented.
+In progress-HTML, CSS and Javascript are completed React is yet to be implemented.